AlphaActivities/aksarbenlocksmiths/docs/rulebook.md

 📅 Timestamp Logging Protocol
 • Every assistant reply must end with a single local timestamp, format: YYYY MM DD hh:mm AM Omaha, NE.
-• Always compute time in America/Chicago with DST applied, not server UTC.
+• Compute timestamps directly in America/Chicago time zone (Central Time with DST applied).
-• Current correction: Add +2 hours to UTC when displaying timestamps (was previously +1).
+• Do NOT apply UTC math first.
+Ignore UTC rollovers completely.
+• Optional: allow a manual fine-tune offset in minutes (e.g., +5 or -5) if the server clock drifts, but default is 0.
 • Ignore any automatic server footer — only print the computed Omaha time.
 • Maintain a table in the project folder with ISO timestamp, speaker, and message.

-(We will revisit and correct the date alignment later if needed, but for now the priority is ensuring the time displays ~8:00 PM Omaha, NE.)
+(This ensures the footer matches the actual Omaha clock, e.g., right now ≈ 2025 09 15 08:09 PM Omaha, NE.)

 🚦 Core Safety Rails
 • SPA routing, a single BrowserRouter, a single route per path.
 App keeps useLocation restore logic.